ChenYangyao/hipp/docs/usage/tutorial/io/advanced/dataset.rst

 .. namespace:: HIPP::IO::H5

+HDF5 datasets are the objects that actually save user data in storage.
+The meta-info, the :class:`Datatype` and :class:`Dataspace` of a dataset, describe the element type and the layout of those elements.

+For both clarity and flexibility, HIPP defines two sets of API for dataset operations

+- :class:`DatasetManager`: a manager for all datasets in a group.
+  The manager provides high-level API which are sufficient for most commonly I/O patterns.
+Datatype and dataspace are not directly manipulated by users but they are implicitly deduced by the data object.
+- :class:`Group` and :class:`Dataset`: more detailed controls over datasets.
+  Dataset creation, opening, writing/reading processes are separately handled with detailed datatype and dataspace controls.

+In the following sections, we begin with the high-level :class:`DatasetManager` API and then move to the detailed API for datasets.

 .. _tutor-io-h5-using-dataset-manager:

 Using the Dataset Manager
 --------------------------

-The method :expr:`Group::datasets()` returns a dataset manage for the caller group.
+The method :expr:`Group::datasets()` returns a dataset manage typed :class:`DatasetManager` for the caller group.
 For example, we create a new file and get a group manager for it (i.e., its root group)::

     H5::File f1("f1.h5", "w");